Matro2008/Matro2008/README.md

-- ## 🙋‍♂️ Hi, I'm Matrone Gabriele, ITIS Majorana, Software developer, especially focused on C#, HTML, CSS, JavaScript
+## 🙋‍♂️ Gabriele Matrone | ITIS Majorana

-- 🚀 Passionate C# Developer | Exploring Code, Building Solutions

-- 💡 Junior Developer Focused on C# | Always Learning, Always Creating

-- 🔥 Coding Enthusiast & C# Developer | Check Out My Projects!

-- 👨‍💻 C# Developer in Training | Driven by Curiosity and Innovation

-- 🌟 Aspiring Software Developer | Specializing in C# and Problem Solving

--

-- # **👋 Hi!
-I'm Gabriele**
+Junior Software Developer passionate about C#, web technologies, and creating efficient solutions.

+- 🚀 Enthusiastic about C# development and constantly exploring new programming challenges
+- 💡 Dedicated learner, always eager to improve my skills and grow as a developer
+- 🤝 Team player who enjoys collaborating and supporting others in their coding journey
+- 🌟 Focused on building practical applications and solving real-world problems

+# 👋 About Me

-- Computer Science student at ITIS Majorana
+- Currently studying Computer Science at ITIS Majorana

-- Passionate about coding and technology, always happy to help others.
+- Deeply interested in programming, technology, and software engineering principles
+- Always ready to help peers and contribute positively to any team environment

-- ## **💻 Technical Skills**
+## 💻 Technical Skills

-- Languages: C#, HTML, CSS, JavaScript
+- Programming Languages: C#, HTML, CSS, JavaScript

-- Technologies: Web Development, Desktop Applications, UI Design
+- Areas of Interest: Web Development, Desktop Applications, UI/UX Design

-- ## **🚀 Career Goals**
+## 🎯 Career Goals

-- To become a professional developer and turn my passion for coding into a career.
+- To become a skilled professional developer, turning my passion for coding into a fulfilling career
+- To contribute to meaningful projects and continuously evolve in the tech industry

-- ## **🤝 Teamwork & Support**
+## 📚 Learning & Projects

-- I enjoy working in a team and supporting others, creating a collaborative learning environment.
+- Actively enhancing my knowledge in software architecture, algorithms, and modern web frameworks
+- Working on personal and collaborative projects to apply what I learn practically

-- ## **🎯 Projects & Learning**
+## 🍝 & 🏋️‍♂️ Life Outside Coding

-- I'm currently deepening my skills in:

-- Software development

-- Algorithms

-- Web technologies

-- ## **🍝🏋️‍♂️ Free Time**

-- I love cooking and challenging myself with new recipes.
+- I enjoy cooking creative recipes and challenging myself in the kitchen

-- When I’m not coding, I’m probably at the gym or learning something new.
+- When I’m not coding, I like staying active at the gym and exploring new hobbies

-- ## **🌐 Follow Me**
+## 🌐 Follow My Journey

-- Check out my progress and the projects I’m working on here on GitHub!
+- Explore my GitHub to see my latest projects and progress!